Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Results and Discussion

-We assume that all the grains in the inner part are dragged by friction with the outer part and move at an angular velocity $\dot{\theta_{m}}$ proportional to $\dot{\theta}$, the velocity of the cell.
-The relative slip in our model is represented by a phase lag $\alpha$, namely $\dot{\theta_{m}}=\beta \dot{\theta} e^{-i \alpha}$ ($0<\beta<1$ is a constant).
-The friction force between the mobile and immobile grains is assumed to depend linearly on the relative velocity $\dot{\theta}-\dot{\theta_{m}}$, with an effective friction coefficient between the different parts of $\gamma_{2}$.
-Denoting the moment of inertia of the cell with the grains rigidly attached to it by $I$, we can write the equation of motion of the cell.
+To analyze the data, we chose to use a discrete model, in which the solid helium inside the annular sample space is divided into 2 parts (see figure \ref{fig:grains}).
+One part is in contact with the outer and inner walls, and contains the solid which moves with the walls.
+The second (inner) part contains the solid which is weakly coupled with the outer band and can therefore move in relation to it.
+The solid in the middle band represents the decoupled mass.
+We assume that all the solid in the inner part is dragged by friction with the outer part and moves at an angular velocity $\dot{\theta_{m}}$ proportional to $\dot{\theta}$, the velocity of the cell.
+The relative motion between the inner and outer solid bands in our model is represented by a phase lag $\alpha$, namely $\dot{\theta_{m}}=\beta \dot{\theta} e^{-i \alpha}$ ($0<\beta<1$ is a constant).
+The friction force between the two bands is assumed to depend linearly on the relative velocity $\dot{\theta}-\dot{\theta_{m}}$, with an effective friction coefficient $\gamma_{2}$.
+Denoting the moment of inertia of the cell including the solid rigidly attached to it by $I$, we can write the equation of motion of the cell.

-Here $\tau_{0}$ is the external driving torque, $\kappa$ is the torsion constant of the rod, and $\gamma_{1} \dot{\theta}$ is the friction of the TO cell and the grains attached to it.
+Here $\tau_{0}$ is the external driving torque, $\kappa$ is the torsion constant of the rod, and $\gamma_{1} \dot{\theta}$ is the internal friction of the TO and the solid attached to it.

 We consider the case where the friction associated with the intergrain motion is much lower than the internal friction within the solid moving with the cell, namely $\gamma_{1} \gg \gamma_{2} (1-\beta cos(\alpha))$.
 We also take $\omega_{0} \gg \gamma_{2} \beta sin(\alpha) / 2 I$.
 Both these assumption hold for our system.
 In this case, the solution of equation \ref{eq:I} yields the resonant frequency $\omega_{\alpha}$ and amplitude $\theta_{0}$.